Management's Discussion and Analysis of Financial Condition and Results of Operations

 The company evaluates the realizability of its deferred tax assets by assessing its valuation allowance and by adjusting the amount of such allowance, if necessary.
 The factors used to assess the likelihood of realization are the company's historical profitability, forecast of future taxable income and available tax-planning strategies that could be implemented to realize the net deferred tax assets.
 The company uses tax-planning strategies to realize or renew net deferred tax assets to avoid the potential loss of future tax benefits.

 Failure to achieve forecasted taxable income might affect the ultimate realization of the net deferred tax assets.
 Factors that may affect the company's ability to achieve sufficient forecasted taxable income include, but are not limited to, the following: increased competition, a decline in sales or margins, loss of market share, delays in product availability or technological obsolescence.
 See "Factors that may affect future results."

 Internal Revenue Code Sections 382 and 383 provide annual limitations with respect to the ability of a corporation to utilize its net operating loss and tax credit carryforwards, respectively, against future U.S. taxable income, if the corporation experiences an "ownership change."
-Based on currently available information, the company believes that an ownership change occurred as of January 2011 for purposes of the rules described above.
+Based on currently available information, the company believes that an ownership change may have occurred during 2011.
 See Note 7 of the Notes to Consolidated Financial Statements.

 The company's provision for income taxes and the determination of the resulting deferred tax assets and liabilities involve a significant amount of management judgment and are based on the best information available at the time.
 The company operates within federal, state and international taxing jurisdictions and is subject to audit in these jurisdictions.
 These audits can involve complex issues, which may require an extended period of time to resolve.
 As a result, the actual income tax liabilities in the jurisdictions with respect to any fiscal year are ultimately determined long after the financial statements have been published.